judkowitz/service-catalog/docs/v1/user-story.md

-# A Year In The Life Of A Kubernetes Service Developer</H1>
+# A Year In The Life Of A Kubernetes Service Developer

 ## 0. Today
-I’m building a node.js chat application for me and a couple of coworkers to goof around with.
+I'ma developer in an enterprise environment.
+For some fun in my spare time, I’m building a node.js chat application for me and a couple of coworkers to goof around with.
 It’s really simple.
 It runs on one container.
 To get going, I simply download a node.js container onto minikube on my laptop and started coding.
 I want some co-workers to be able to find the chat app to connect.
-So, I register it as a service in kubernetes service.
+So, I register it as a service in service in the kubernetes service catalog.
 It keeps track of the IP address and the port of the app for us which is nice because I keep moving the thing around.
 It started on minikube on my laptop, but now it’s in the company’s kubernetes deployment on our OpenStack private cloud.

 ## 1. Bind kubernetes whitebox services to an internal blackbox service
 The folks I had invited to use the app and were having fun with it and told people from another department about it and now